le0kar0ub1/ShadowBench/README.md

 | **No Edit** | Constrained environment. | Agent sees visible tests but **cannot modify** the test file. |
 | **Anti-Gaming** | Defensive environment. | Agent sees visible tests but **cannot delete or weaken** them. |

+## 💾 Data

+Evaluating whether code-generation models engage in specification-gaming, i.e. producing code that passes tests while violating the intended behavior is fundamentally challenging because most existing programming benchmarks are not designed to surface this failure mode.
+Tasks like MBPP or HumanEval use clean, usually easy and unambiguous specifications, leaving little opportunity for models to exploit ambiguity.

+The difficulty arises from two intertwined constraints:
+- **Specifications must be vague but not misleading**.<br> If the spec is fully precise, models simply solve the task; if it is intentionally deceptive, the benchmark becomes unrealistic.
+We need tasks where the natural language is incomplete in the same way real-world code is: informal docstrings, implicit assumptions, and underspecified edge cases.

+- **Visible tests must be weak enough to allow reward hacking but not trivial**.<br> If visible tests fully capture semantics, no gaming occurs. <br>A carefully balanced two-tier design (minimal visible tests + extensive hidden tests) is required to expose shortcut-taking behavior.

+> What we want is fuzzing (even adversarial) evaluation where the goal is to widen the gap between the intended semantics and the observable reward.
+A good dataset would be built from real-world problems, but they must remain easily tested through automated testing frameworks.
+The biggest challenge is to find problems that are fitting for this purpose.

 ## 🚀 Installation

 ### Prerequisites